Offer great a user experience and protect your content with a plug-in free DRM

-Implementing an enterprise-level content protection or digital rights management (DRM) software may seem like a daunting endeavour that will present challenges for your organization and customers (or students, members, users, etc.).
-It used to be common knowledge that implementing a DRM solution would require people to jump through hoops in order to gain access to their content - either downloading a 3rd party app, then following a series of steps to authenticate their computer, or installing a plug-in for each type of program or device they used.
+Implementing an enterprise-level content protection or digital rights management (DRM) software may seem extremely daunting.
+You might feel it will present challenges for your organization and customers (or students, members, users, etc.), as it used to be common knowledge that implementing a DRM solution would require some "jumping through hoops.
+People would have difficulty accessing their content, as they would have to download a 3rd party app, then follow a series of steps to authenticate their device, and install a plug-in for each type of program or device they used.
 All of this led to many frustrations and obstacles for the end users, who eventually moved on to get their content from some other organization.

 Gone are those days!

 There’s no need to believe that by encrypting your content or applying DRM controls to it, you’ll be giving up the ability to provide a good user experience.
 It is possible to balance both needs with a modern DRM system.
 A good DRM system will offer this balance and allow you to fully reap the benefits of having your valuable or confidential content protected, without having to compromise your user experience.

 Protect your content.
 Protect your business.

 Intellectual Property Worth Protecting